Feeling Stuck? Here’s a Trick to Get Your Creative Juices Flowing

-Freddy Jana, Miami Ad School graduate and Creative Director at Ogilvy & Mather, has learned the secret to being successful.
-Make WORK more like PLAY.
+Freddy Jana, M.AD Grad and Creative Vice President at Ogilvy, has learned the secret to being successful: Make WORK more like PLAY.

 Freddy: School changed my life.
 It created my career and relationships with people in the business that I am still friends with today.
 The school promotes creativity and hard work in a stress free, healthy competitive environment.
 Most agencies wish they could have that.